dbcopas/enfolderer/README.md

 # Enfolderer MTG Binder

-WPF application for visualizing a Magic: The Gathering collection in virtual quad binders (4×3 = 12 slots per page).
-Each physical binder = 20 double‑sided pages (40 displayed sides).
-The app auto‑adds binders as your list grows beyond the 480 face capacity of one binder.
+WPF application for visualizing a Magic: The Gathering collection in virtual binders.
+Layout is now dynamic (4×3 / 3×3 / 2×2 selectable) and pages‑per‑binder is configurable (default 40 displayed sides / 20 physical sheets).
+The app auto‑adds binders as your list grows.

 Physical pagination is emulated:
 * Page 1: single right page (front cover opened)